-The best way to cook lentils is just boiling them briefly in salted-water and then adding a piquant-sauce of some sort as they really have little flavour.
+The best way to cook lentils is just to boil them briefly in salted-water; then add a piquant sauce of some sort as they really have very little flavour.

-I love lentils for many reasons, but not least is that because they are so small you can prepare a meal in under half an hour with only perhaps ten-minutes of your time are you actively busy; you can get on doing something else more interesting while they are cooking.
+I love lentils for many reasons but not least is that because they are so small, you can prepare a meal in under half an hour; with only perhaps ten-minutes of your time will you be actively busy.
+You can get on doing something else more interesting while they are cooking.

 However they are rather dull so I like to add a sauce just as they finish cooking.
-Would you like spicy-lentils?
+Would you enjoy spicy-lentils?

 With all the ketogenic diets about many folk are terrified of the carb in lentils.
-However, let's get it straight; it is the refined-starches that are the killer.
+However let's get it straight; it is the refined-starches that are the killers.
 There is so much research confirming that we should be eating more legumes for protein.
-They are good for you and will not add to your waistline.
+They are good for us and will not add to our waistlines.

-It's that bread-roll that you should be watching out for; that is where the danger lies.
+It's that bread-roll and sweet treats that we should be watching out for; that is where the danger lies.
 We all have to learn to bake with 100 percent real flour.

 This really is the best way to cook lentils.
 Enjoy them without guilt.